iamjustinkern/Analog-to-MIDI-Synth/README.md

 the process block to signal that its ok to trigger the note-on or note-off function of the ADSR class.
 This kind of thread safety is necessary for this project since the audio thread is working independently from the network one.
 Using atomic variables will prevent data races.
-From there, in the process block, we load in the type of waveform we want to have generated.
+From there, in the process block, it loads in the type of waveform that was selected.
 The user can choose among Sine, Sawtooth, and Triangle waves in the GUI.
 This information is transferred over to the process block via the AudioProcessorValueTree class.
-From there, it stores the frequency and level we received over the network into local variables and calculates the phase delta.
+From there, it stores the frequency and level it received over the network into local variables and calculates the phase delta.
 Based on the waveform, it calculates the current sample differently in a phase accumulator.
 Once the wave for the sample is calculated, the buffer gets processed by the ADSR object.